 ~Mikao Usui (1865 - 1926)

 The system of Reiki Ryoho (Reiki healing) was developed as a self-healing practice in Japan in 1922 by Mikao Usui.

 Mikao Usui came from a Samurai Family and was an avid practitioner of meditation.
 It is believed that Reiki grew out of a meditative experience he had on Mount Kurama.

 Mikao Usui would sit across from his students in meditation in order to initiate them into practicing Reiki.
-His focus was on Reiki self-treatment.
-He taught a seated Reiki treatment protocol and focused the Reiki hand positions on treating the head.
+His focus was on Reiki Self Care.

 "Usui’s system became very popular with the armed forces, and particularly the Imperial Navy, because they were looking for traditional ways of healing that did not require large stocks of equipment and drugs to be taken on board ship, where space was at a premium."

 Tadao Yamaguchi, Light on the Originis of Reiki, Lotus Press, 2007.

 Hawayo Takata, a Japanese American woman, brought Reiki to the United States in the 1940s.